John J. McCloy: Warren Commission

 McCloy was selected by President Lyndon Johnson to serve on the Warren Commission in late November 1963.
-Notably, he was initially skeptical of the lone gunman theory, but a trip to Dallas with CIA veteran Allen Dulles, an old friend also serving on the commission, convinced him of the case against Oswald.
+McCloy believed that the commission ought to "show the world that America is not a banana republic, where a government can be changed by conspiracy".
+Notably, he was initially skeptical of the lone gunman theory, but a trip to Dallas with CIA veteran Allen Dulles, an old friend also serving on the commission, convinced him of the case against Lee Harvey Oswald.
 To avoid a minority dissenting report, McCloy brokered the final consensus and the crucial wording of the primary conclusion of the final report.
 He stated that any possible evidence of a conspiracy was "beyond the reach" of all of America's investigatory agencies, principally the FBI and the CIA as well as the Commission itself.
 In a 1975 interview with Eric Sevareid of CBS, McCloy stated, "I never saw a case that I thought was more completely proven than... the assassination."

 He described writings that propagated assassination conspiracies theories as "just nonsense."

 Return to law firm

 McCloy became a name partner in the Rockefeller-associated prominent New York law firm Milbank, Tweed, Hadley & McCloy.
-He would serve here from 1945 to 1947, and then after serving on the Warren Commission, remained a general partner for 27 years, until he died in 1989.
+He would serve there from 1945 to 1947, and then after serving on the Warren Commission, remained a general partner for 27 years, until he died in 1989.
 In that capacity, he acted for the "Seven Sisters", the leading multinational oil companies, including Exxon, in their initial confrontations with the nationalization movement in Libya as well as negotiations with Saudi Arabia and OPEC.
 Because of his stature in the legal world and his long association with the Rockefellers and as a presidential adviser, he was sometimes referred to as the "Chairman of the American Establishment".

 Death

-On March 11, 1989, at 12:15 p.m., John McCloy died of pulmonary edema at his Greenwich home.
+McCloy died of pulmonary edema at his home in Cos Cob, a neighborhood of Greenwich, Connecticut, on March 11, 1989.
 His wife had died at 87 a few years earlier of Parkinson's disease.